[Ubuntu] User management

 $ sudo vim /etc/passwd

-add following at the end of line where [username] is:
+# add following at the end of the line where USER_NAME is:

 /bin/zsh